-She is the author of Love Your Jiggle: The Girl’s Guide To Being Marvelous published by Crystal Spirit Publishing, Inc., an inspirational book for girls ages 11-17.
+As an author, Shanterra published Love Your Jiggle: The Girls’ Guide to Being Marvelous, an inspirational book for girls ages 11-17.
 Topics covered include self-esteem, maintaining friendships, decision-making, conflict management, self-empowerment, and diversity.
 The messages are positive relating to growing up and being the best and most marvelous girl they can be.

 Shanterra has a unique ideology regarding young people.
 “I have always wrestled with this notion that young people are our future.
 They are not our future.
 They dream bigger.
 Take greater risk, not all bad, and are fearless, until an adult tells them not to be.
 No, they’re not our future, they are the NOW!”
 With this in mind, Shanterra inspires young people to be more than what’s expected, more than what’s required and more than what’s modeled.